 As has been shown with each and every, the mapping to language is complex in quantification, too.
-Different syntactic positions (for example, of each) and different parts of speech (compare almost no thing/ almost nothing / \almost not a thing) allow to transport differential aspects of the content given some aspect of the world, some constraint of the linguistic context, or some need of the hearer.
+Different syntactic positions (e.g., of each) and different parts of speech (compare almost no thing/almost not a thing) allow to transport differential aspects of the content, given some aspects of the world, some constraints of the linguistic context, or some needs of the hearer.
 This is quite different from wholistic conceptions of quantifiers, either FOPL's individual-variable-binding operators or the generalized quantifiers of GQT.

-721 4.3 Semantic aspects
+4.3 Semantic Aspects

-Despite the fact that PROLOG code can be read declaratively, the present approach is clearly procedural due to the notion of ordered projections of verb arguments.
-However, each result, a collection of instances covered by a common class concept, is quite comparable to the declarative notion of a sum of individuals being in the denotation of a starred nominal predicate, and so is the projection-based linkage of argument collections and their frame predicate to generalized verbal predicates.
+Despite the fact that the PROLOG code can be read declaratively, the present approach is clearly procedural due to the notion of ordered projections of verb arguments.
+However, each result, such as a collection of instances covered by a common class concept, is quite comparable to the declarative notion of a sum of individuals being in the denotation of a starred nominal predicate, and so is the projection-based linkage of argument collections and their frame predicate to generalized verbal predicates.
 Both perspectives therefore somehow meet in the preliminary semantic representation (31) of the sentence Three boys each gave things to girls.

-&lt;sup>18 As in each and every, but also in many a (corresponding to the German singular expressions jeder and mancher (which also has a plural form)).
+&lt;sup>18As in each and every, but also in many a [corresponding to the German singular expressions jeder and mancher (which also has a plural form)].

-&lt;sup>19 Example terms for 'group' are team, family. 'collection' corresponds to plurals or plural nouns like cattle.
+&lt;sup>19Example terms for 'group' are team and family.
+'Collection' corresponds to plurals or plural nouns such as cattle.